SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Results

 What makes \obrienzodi\ a transformative model is its ability to reliably predict zodiacal light emission at any wavelength between 0.3--1.6 \micron.
 As Figure~\ref{fig:comparing_to_other_models} shows, \obrienzodi\ is the only current model with this capability.
 For example, at 0.6 \micron, \obrienzodi\ brings the total sky brightness prediction 75\% closer to the measured HST value when compared to the JWST Background Tool.
 Except the Aldering model, all models tend to overpredict at $\lesssim1$ \micron.
 The IPAC-Wright model consistently overpredicts the sky brightness across all wavelengths.
 The ZodiPy model and JWST Background Tool show similar performance to the IPAC-Kelsall model, likely because both adopt similar assumptions about scattering at optical wavelengths.
 The Aldering model tends to overestimate the sky brightness slightly in the near-IR ($>$1 \micron), but it is relatively accurate at optical wavelengths.
 However, this model does not accurately capture spatial variations in dust geometry (\eg\ dust bands or circumsolar ring) or more complex scattering physics (\eg\ gegenschein).

-We also show direct measurements of zodiacal light from \cite{Kawara_2017}, where they decompose the sky brightness into zodiacal light, DGL, and residual emission using the Faint Object Spectrograph on board HST.
+We also show direct measurements of zodiacal light from \cite{Kawara_2017} and \citet{Matsuura_2017}. \cite{Kawara_2017} decompose the sky brightness into zodiacal light, DGL, and residual emission using the Faint Object Spectrograph on board HST.
 These measurements are estimated for an ecliptic latitude of 85$\degree$ using Table 2 and Equation (8) from \cite{Kawara_2017}.
-They agree well with our \obrienzodi\ $+$ DGL predictions.